kormax/apple-enhanced-contactless-polling/README.md

 - HomeKit pairing;
 - Identity (Real device).

-One way to get this information is via a sniffing functionality of a device like Proxmark (Easy or RDV2/4) connected to RFID tools app running on an Android phone.
+One way to get this information is via a sniffing functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
 A couple of tidbits encountered:
-- First time using the app I've encountered an issue connecting to Proxmark3 directly, to fix it I had to install a serial to network app and connect to the device this way in a console.
-Currently everything seems to be working fine without that fix but keep it in mind.
+- First time using the app I've encountered an issue connecting to Proxmark3 directly as Termux did not connect a device, TCPUART app had to be installed to forward serial connection over the local network to be used in Proxmark client inside of Termux.
 - Some Android phones won't power Proxmark properly through direct connection.
 Connecting via a USB-C to USB-A dongle can help to overcome this issue.

+More info on installing and running Proxmark client on your Android device [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/termux_notes.md).

 The command needed to collect traces is `hf 14a sniff`, after activating the command hold the Proxmark near a reader for a couple of seconds.
 In some cases it is needed to tap/touch the reader in order to wake it up as it might not poll to save energy.